-Each Friday, Scott provides us with a rundown of all the best weekend racing action – including the key horses to follow and those to oppose.
+Each Friday, Scott will be provide us with a rundown of all the best weekend racing action – all the key horses to follow and those to oppose.
 You can also find a recap from him each Monday on the SBC Blog with his reaction to the weekend’s events.
-Thorough, frank and not afraid to take a contrary view, Scott Armstrong is a racing man whose opinion you can’t afford to be without.
+Thorough, frank and not afraid to take a contrary view Scott Armstrong is a racing man whose opinion you can’t afford to be without.

 Flush from his 12/1 winner Mehdi last Saturday, This week Scott has turned his attention to the Sprint Cup at Haydock, where he picks apart each of the main contenders and highlights a 7/1 shot he fancies as value to claim the title of ‘King of the Sprinters’.

 Saturday host’s a fine array of racing with the Heritage Handicap at Ascot worth a pot of £150,000 and Scotland enjoying the Betfair Champions Day at Musselburgh.
 One horse I like the look of is Eton Rifles in the Class 2 Ascot handicap at 3.15.
 The six-year-old gelding comfortably landed a handicap of the same class at Goodwood last week and looks set to put up another bold performance.
 The biggest betting extravaganza on Saturday though is the Group 1, Class 1 Sprint Cup the 3.35 on Haydock’s card and that’s the race I’m focusing on.

 The Haydock Sprint cup will decide the King of the sprinters with the 6 furlong dash paying host to a very competitive line up.
 The withdrawal of ante-post favourite Deacon Blues during the week has led to a tight betting market with two horses – Dream Ahead and Hoof It currently tied for favouritism at 9-2.